zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 ## 4.2 — Defining Terms Operationally

 **CONSCIOUSNESS:**
 The capacity of a system to sustain internal resonance across multiple scales.
 It is the "water" that fills the container.
-It does not think, decide, or process—it simply *is present* to whatever the structure permits.
+It does not think, decide, or process, it simply *is present* to whatever the structure permits.
 Consciousness is receptive, prior, foundational.

 **INTELLIGENCE:**
 The capacity of a system to navigate complexity, solve problems, and adapt to changing conditions.
 It emerges in environments rich with multiplicity and uncertainty.
 Intelligence is active, emergent, functional.